Tuberculin skin test

 The gamma test is carried out in the laboratory using freshly collected blood samples.
 The test is based on measuring the levels of a cytokine (an immunological hormone or messenger protein) called interferon gamma (IFNγ).
 IFNγ is released by the white blood cells of cattle infected with TB when stimulated with bovine and avian tuberculins (the same as used in the tuberculin skin test).
 IFNγ can be measured, and like the skin test, blood samples from TB-infected animals will release greater amounts of IFNγ in response to bovine tuberculin compared to avian tuberculin.

-The gamma test is also used to help resolve persistent TB breakdowns (herds that have been under movement restrictions for more than 18 months) and on a discretionary basis in the HRA in other situations, for example in extensive TB breakdowns with high numbers of reactors to inform decisions about a potential full or partial herd slaughter.
+Visit our policy page for further information about the changes to gamma testing policy in England in 2021.
+The gamma test is also used to help resolve persistent TB breakdowns (herds that have been under movement restrictions for more than 18 months) and on a discretionary basis in other situations, for example in TB breakdowns with high numbers of reactors to inform decisions about a potential full or partial herd slaughter.

 Yes, the gamma test is approved for statutory use in the testing of bovine animals in England, Scotland and Wales and can be used by APHA when it is considered necessary.
 The keeper has a legal obligation to comply with all reasonable requirements of APHA with a view to facilitating the gamma test.
 If a keeper fails to comply, APHA may take any steps necessary to facilitate the testing of the animals and may recover the amount of any expenses reasonably incurred.
 Any non-compliance may constitute an offence which can be referred to the relevant Local Authority for investigation and any enforcement action they deem appropriate.

 Usually all animals in the herd over six months of age are eligible for gamma testing.
 Animals under six months of age are automatically excluded from gamma testing as their immune systems are still developing and this can interfere with the test, leading to false positive results.